mikeschinkel/macos-init/SSH-LOGGING.md

 * `script -q` used for macOS compatibility (no `-f` flag)
 * Log files are appended per host per day
 * ANSI codes from SSH session are retained; can optionally be stripped later
+* Wrapper bypasses logging entirely for non-TTY calls (fixing `git pull` and similar failures)
+* Legacy special-case logic for `git@github.com` and `SSH_ORIGINAL_COMMAND` was removed in favor of general-purpose TTY detection

 ---